cockroachdb/docs/v22.2/cloud-storage-authentication.md

 Role chaining allows a user to assume a role through an intermediate role(s) instead of the user directly assuming a role.
 In this way, the role chain passes the request for access to the final role in the chain.
 Role chaining could be useful when a third-party organization needs access to your Amazon S3 bucket to complete a bulk operation.
 Or, your organization could grant roles based on limited-privilege levels.

-Assuming the role follows the same approach outlined in the previous section.
-The additional required step to chain roles is to ensure that the ARN of role A, which is assuming role B, is present in role B's trust policy with the `sts:AssumeRole` action.
+You can configure role chaining across multiple roles in the same way you configure [assume role authentication](#amazon-s3-assume-role) for one role, except across all roles that will participate in the chain.
+For example, to configure role A to assume role B, ensure that the ARN of role A is present in role B's trust policy with the `sts:AssumeRole` action.

 The role B's trust policy must contain: